sivakusayan/blog/src/posts/2023/5/browser-table-accessibility-remediation.md

 To mitigate this issue when creating the accessibility tree, browsers try to guess when a <code>&lt;table&gt;</code> is being used for purely styling purposes, and then hints at that information to assistive technology.

-I thought it would be interesting to look at this guessing algorithm in more detail, through minimal examples of <code>&lt;tables&gt;</code> that evaluate to layout tables and data tables in codepens. 🙂
+I thought it would be interesting to look at this guessing algorithm in more detail.
+We will look at some minimal codepens of <code>&lt;tables&gt;</code> that start out as layout tables, and then tweak them *just barely enough* to make browsers think they are data tables. 🙂

 <details>
     <summary>A note on testing</summary>
-    As I am purely concerned with how browsers expose this HTML in the accessibility APIs, here is how I get my results for each browser:
+    As this article is only concerned with how browsers expose this HTML in the accessibility APIs, here is how I get my results for each browser:

 - On Windows, I will look for the <code>layout-guess</code> attribute on the <code>&lt;table&gt;</code>'s IAccessible2 node using the dump tree utility.
 If a node has this attribute set to true, it's a layout table, otherwise it's a data table.
 - On Mac, I will look to see if the <code>&lt;table&gt;</code> is exposed as a table in the accessibility tree using the Accessibility Inspector.
 If it's not, it's a layout table, otherwise it's a data table.